Clinical Psychology Internship

 Salary and Benefits

-Interns receive a yearly stipend totaling $25,000.00 (salary $17,606 + fringe benefits package) for all interns at Children’s Center.
+Interns receive a yearly stipend totaling $25,000.00 (base salary $25,000 + fringe benefits package) for all interns at Children’s Center.
 Interns have 10 national holidays, and 6 days of sick leave.
 Additional days off may be requested and approved by the program Director of Training.
 Most approved time off is related to significant medical issues (COVID-19, pregnancy/delivery) or school related duties (defending dissertation).
 It should be noted that extended leave may jeopardize completion of the program in 12 months.
 The Program provides access to medical insurance for intern and some cost contribution by the intern is required.

 The aim of the internship program at Children’s Center is to train professional psychologists who have a particular interest in child psychology.
 The program is designed to encourage the development of clinical competence with children and families, with sensitivity to, and facility with, cultural differences, ethical issues, interdisciplinary relationships, and the changing environment of health care.